-1 With the enactment of the Comprehensive Addiction and Recovery Act of 2016, Public Law 114-198, opioid treatment prescribing privileges have been extended beyond physicians to include certain qualifying nurse practitioners (NPs) and physician assistants (PAs).
+1 With the enactment of the Comprehensive Addiction and Recovery Act of 2016, PL 114-198, opioid treatment prescribing privileges have been extended beyond physicians to include certain qualifying nurse

 2a3.
 What primary telemedicine services were used at your organization?
-(Select all that apply)

-- a.
-Primary care

-- b.
-Oral health

-- c.
-Behavioral health: Mental health

-- d.
-Behavioral health: Substance use disorder

-- e.
-Dermatology

-- f.
-Chronic conditions

-- g.
-Disaster management

-- h.
-Consumer health education

-- i.
-Provider-to-provider consultation

-- j.
-Radiology

-- k.
-Nutrition and dietary counseling

-- 1. Other (Please specify:

-- b.
-No. If you did not have telemedicine services, please comment why (Select all that apply).

-- a.
-Have not considered/unfamiliar with telehealth service options

-- b.
-Policy barriers (Select all that apply)

-i.Lack of or limited reimbursement

-- ii.Credentialing, licensing, or privileging - iii.Privacy and security iv.Other (Please specify:

-- c.
-Inadequate broadband/ telecommunication service (Select all that apply)

-- i.Cost of service

-- ii.Lack of infrastructure

-iii.Other (Please specify:

-- d.
-Lack of funding for telehealth equipment - e.
-Lack of training for telehealth services - f.
-Not needed - g.
-Other (Please specify: - 3.
-Provide the number of all assists provided during the past year by all trained assisters (e.g., certified application counselor or equivalent) working on behalf of the health center (employees, contractors, or volunteers), regardless of the funding source that is supporting the assisters' activities.
-Outreach and enrollment assists are defined as customizable education sessions about affordable health insurance coverage options (one-on-one or small group) and any other assistance provided by a health center assister to facilitate enrollment.

-Enter number of assists

-Note: Assists do not count as visits on the UDS tables.
+(Select all d.
+Lack of funding for equipment or telehealth t that apply.) e.
+Lack of training for or telehealth services a. f.
+Not needed b. g.
+Other (Please spec eify: c.
+Behavioral health: Mental health) d.
+Behavioral health: Substance use disorder 3.
+Provide the number of all during the past year by al l trained assisters e.
+Dermatology (e.g., certified application equivalent) working on be f. f.
+Chronic conditionsg.
+Disaster management center (employees, contra g. regardless of the funding h.
+Consumer health education supporting the assisters' a and enrollment assists are i.
+Provider-to-provider consultation customizable education se essions about j.
+Radiology able health insurance coverage options n-one or small group) and any other k.
+Nutrition and dietary counseling assistance provided by a health center assistance 1.
+Other (Please specify: to facilitate enrollment. ) Enter number of assists b. sei No. If you did not have telemedicine services, please comment why.
+(Select all that apply.)
+Note: Assists do not count as visits on the UDS tables. .
+How many patients received a FDA-approved a.
+Have not considered/unfamiliar with telehealth service options COVID-19 vaccine durin at your organization? g the calendar year b. .
+Policy barriers (Select all that apply) Note: Exclude vaccines adn i.Lack of or limited reimbursement center patients while partication trials. pating in clinical ii.Credentialing, licensing, or privileging n ws. iii.Privacy and security iv.Other (Please specify: c.
+Inadequate broadband/ telecommunication service (Select all that apply) i.Cost of service ii.Lack of infrastructure iii.Other (Please specify: